-\star \star

-have worked to process more than a million back-logged records and implemented an electronic filing process that converts paper land records to a digital format to ensure they remain safe for the future, and she said she hoped to continue to serve residents of all ages in the community by helping

-efits of the clerk's office.

-O'Connell and her staff

-have also implemented

-security measures to protect

-residents from scams and

-identity theft, and have

-them to learn about the benworked with military veterans to protect them from data breaches through the years.
+\star \star \star \star have worked to process more than a million back-logged records and implemented an electronic filing process that converts paper land records to a digital format to ensure they remain safe for the future, and she said she hoped to continue to serve residents of all ages in the community by helping them to learn about the benefits of the clerk's office.
+O'Connell and her staff have also implemented security measures to protect residents from scams and identity theft, and have worked with military veterans to protect them from data breaches through the years.
 She said she has also found ways to get the community involved by extending office hours, creating outreach programs and educating constituents on what the clerk's office provides.

 Justin Brown

 Challenger

 Party: Democratic

 Age: 30

 Hometown: Baldwin

-Career: Health-care adminstrator
+Career: Health-care administrator

 Political experience: Served on the Uniondale Board of Education for the past three years

 On the issues: